Extension Logo

 Permanent wilting point (PWP)

-When plants take up all the available water for a given soil, soil dries to a point that it cannot supply any water to keep plants from dying.
+When plants take up all the available water for a given soil, the soil dries to a point that it cannot supply any water to keep plants from dying.

 Available water holding capacity (AWC)

-This is the maximum amount of water that soil can store to be extracted by the plants.
-It is the water held between field capacity and permanent wilting point.
 The total available water in the soil root zone for a specific crop is equal to the crop’s rooting depth multiplied by the available water-holding capacity per unit depth of the soil.

-Different soil types have different AWCs.
-For example, coarse soils, such as sands and sandy loam, have relatively large pores when compared to a finer textured soil such as clay (Figure 3).
+For example, coarse soils, such as sands and sandy loam, have relatively large pores when compared to a finer-textured soil such as clay.
 Fine soils, like clays or clay loams, have small mineral particles and very small pores.

 |